ktrnka/update-your-readme/README.md

     readme-file: README.md
 ```

 Make sure to set up the `ANTHROPIC_API_KEY` secret in your repository settings.
+Under your repo settings, under Actions > General be sure to check "Allow GitHub Actions to create and approve pull requests" and allow read/write from Github Actions.

 ### Skipping README Check